HTO3/Hto3.DateTimeHelpers/README.md

 ### Midnight

-Return a new datetime with the same date but on midnight
+Returns a new datetime with the same date but at midnight.

 ```csharp
 new DateTime(2018, 12, 11, 21, 50, 30).Midnight() == new DateTime(2018, 12, 11, 0, 0, 0);